Trump suggests more money needed in health care bill

 "We're keeping our promise to the American people," Trump said Tuesday.

-Though considerable attention will be focused on the White House lunch, another key meeting will come later on Capitol Hill when Republican senators meet on their own to discuss health care.
+Though there was considerable attention focused on the White House lunch, another key meeting will come later on Capitol Hill when Republican senators meet on their own to discuss health care.
 The meeting, which one Republican aide told CNN was a red-light, green-light, yellow-light situation, is a key moment as Senate leadership attempts to get their conference to coalesce around a baseline health care proposal.

 Asked directly on Monday if a bill would be presented to senators on Tuesday, Senate Majority Whip John Cornyn said simply, "No."